Back

 Conversion rate optimization: a digital antidote for the recession?

-Profile Image
+Image

-Boris Barić Web Analytics & Optimization Manager
+Boris Barić Head of Web Analytics and Optimization

 During times of economic growth, marketing budgets tend to be quite large and constantly increasing.
 Unfortunately, we see the other side of the coin during times of recession, when companies often decide to cut marketing budgets, headcount and long-term investments.
 However, even while cutting marketing costs, the most important criteria one should consider are: cost efficiency, measurability and return on investment (ROI).